Salonit Anhovo

 Salonit Anhovo is a cement factory in the small village of Anhovo, Slovenia, about 20 kilometres north of Nova Gorica.
+Until 1996 it also produced asbestos.
 Salonit Anhovo is the biggest producer of cement in Slovenia.
-Cementarna Trbovlje is second with a capacity of 550,000 tons.

 History

 Early history

 Salonit Anhovo dates back in the beginning of the 20th century, when construction worker Ivan Nibrant prepared limestone and discovered a grey dust with excellent binding properties.
-An entrepreneur from Split, Croatia, Emil Stock in 1919 discovered that it was an excellent source for making cement.
+A jewish-Italian entrepreneur from Split, Croatia, Emilio Stock in 1919 discovered that it was an excellent source for making cement.
 He began constructing 16 vertical Dietzsche furnaces with a capacity of 160 tons of klinker a day.
-The called the factory Cementi Isonzo S.A.
+They called the factory Cementi Isonzo S.A.
 (Cement Factory of River Soča).
 It produced its first cement on May 2, 1921.

 After WW2

 The first major modernisation happened in 1961, when the old furnaces were replaced with rotary kiln with a capacity of 350 tons of klinker per day.
 Cement from Anhovo soon became the best quality cement in Yugoslavia.
 In 1977 after four years of hard work, a new factory was built with a capacity of 2,000 tons of klinker per day.
 Despite this, it was only in 1986 that the company produced over 1 million ton of cement per year.